Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/metadata/_index.md

 ## Get model JSON schema

 Download the JSON schema for a specific model.
-The **id** parameter must have the name of a JSON Schema in the App.
-This is usually a generated name based on values in the original XSD uploaded on the App.
+The **id** parameter must have the name of a JSON Schema in the app.
+This is usually a generated name based on values in the original XSD uploaded on the app.
 E.g: *Kursdomene_BliTjenesteeier_M_2020-05-25_5703_34553_SERES*

 ```http
 GET {basePath}/api/jsonschema/{id}